 We direct virtually every dollar that we receive to our causes.
 We do this in honor of Scott, in our efforts to continue his legacy of selfless commitment to his nation.

-The Captain Scott Corwin Foundation wants to thank Head Coach Mike Barry and his staff for their help and continued support of the Award.
+The Corwin Foundation would like to thank Head Coach Mike Barry and his staff for their help and continued support of the Award.

 The Captain Scott Corwin Foundation was honored to treat our guests to a day of Army football.
 As a added tribute, Allison Corwin and Jamie Gronko (sisters of Captain Scott Corwin) were on the field for the coin toss as the public address announcer spoke of Scott and the Foundation.